mpg05883/gift-eval/README.md

   - `statistical`: Traditional time series models such as ARIMA, ETS, etc.
   - `deep-learning`: Neural network models trained from scratch.
   - `agentic`: Multi-step systems that use agents or LLMs to reason, generate or select forecasts.
   - `pretrained`: Foundation models trained once on large-scale data and applied as-is to each dataset.
+  - `zero-shot`: A specific version of pretrained models whose pretraining data has no common datasets with GiftEval test data pool.
-  - `fine-tuned`: Models that begin from a pretrained base but are further adapted (fine-tuned) individually on each dataset.
+  - `fine-tuned`: A specific version of pretrained models that begin from a pretrained base but are further finetuned an individual model on each dataset.

   > **Note:** The key difference between `pretrained` and `fine-tuned` is that fine-tuned models are adapted separately to each dataset using supervision, whereas pretrained models are used without per-dataset tuning.

+  > **Note:** For a model to be tagged as `zero-shot` it should satisfy two requirements:
+  >  1. Do not leak test data, and
+  >
+  >  2. Do not train on the train split of any GIFT-Eval dataset.

 - **`model_dtype`**:
   The floating-point precision used in inference or training (e.g., `float32`, `bfloat16`, etc.).